Tips for choosing an editor

 Develop a shortlist (more than three because good editors are busy and may not be available) through desk/online research comparing the qualifications and experience of editors with relevant skills.
 The best place to start is the professional organisation for editors in your country.
 In Australia (and New Zealand) this is IPEd – the Institute of Professional Editors.
 In the UK it is the Chartered Institute of Editing and Proofreading (CIEP), formerly known as the Society for Editors and Proofreaders (SfEP).
 The Canadian organisation is Editors Canada and in the US it is ACES: The Society for Editing.

-Simply comparing hourly rates when engaging an editor for a project can be misleading.
+Simply comparing hourly rates when choosing an editor for a project can be misleading.
 (For more about this see The cost of editing and proofreading.)
 An experienced editor with relevant qualifications and accreditation will generally complete a project in less time and to a higher standard than someone with limited experience and training.

 Provide a brief to the editors that are available and request a quote.
 At this point, if the project is confidential, provide an NDA (non-disclosure agreement) for the editor to sign.
 For an accurate quote most editors will need to inspect the document.
 If this is not possible then provide a current draft with as much detail about the final document as possible, including page and word counts, number of graphs, images, tables.

 Evaluate and compare

 As a first step when choosing an editor ensure the quotes cover all the requirements for the project (ie, check the itemised tasks carefully and note any additional services offered).
 Referring again to the house building analogy: two quotes for renovating a house may be vastly different but closer inspection could reveal one quote did not include an essential stage and/or was based on using inferior materials.
 If you’re unsure about anything, ask.
 How many rounds of editing/proofreading does the quote cover?
 If there are more changes required after the first round of editing are these included in the quote, or will there be an extra charge?
 Will a style sheet be provided?